Kapil7982/HostBuddy/README.md

 ![WhatsApp Image 2023-05-12 at 10 18 27 PM](https://github.com/Kapil7982/HostBuddy/assets/103938868/9803773f-a637-48e1-a295-cc23f42caad7)

 ## Frontend
 For frontend part I have use HTML,CSS, and JavaScript.
+After running the application on browser simply type //localhost:8888/index.html then you can use it accordingly.

 ![WhatsApp Image 2023-05-12 at 10 21 34 PM](https://github.com/Kapil7982/HostBuddy/assets/103938868/96cfcec7-2c22-4b93-9584-1d6652c223f2)